ropensci/roweb3/content/blog/2026-05-19-ftc-guide/index.en.md

   - how-to
 # The summary below will be used by e.g. Mastodon preview cards
 description: "We introduce our Guide book for organizing events to support first-time contributors to FOSS"
-# this field is for the storing the name(s) of the editor(s) of your post
-# you can leave it empty until you know who'll review your PR

 editor:
   - Maëlle Salmon
 params: